 - Share types — who owns preferred stocks, common shares, and so on

 - Paid-up capital — the money your company has received from shareholders in exchange for shares of stock

-Once you begin pitching to investors, a capitalization table helps you understand if you can meet the terms of an offer.
-For instance, if a new investor requires options that cover a percentage of company ownership, a capitalization table can help you figure out the answers to these questions:
+Once you begin pitching to investors, a capitalisation table helps you understand if you can meet the terms of an offer.
+For instance, if a new investor requires options that cover a percentage of company ownership, a capitalisation table can help you figure out the answers to these questions:

 - Do you have enough shares available to meet the offer?

 - How many shares are required to cover the required percentage?

 - How dilutive will this grant be to other holders?